GenesisFR/HowToBecomeGoodAtShooters/README.md

 - breaking line of sight with the AI gives you time to recover or devise another strategy

 ### Peeking
-- definition: show yourself to start an engagement or get information
+- definition: exposing yourself to engage an enemy or get information
-- try to peek far away from a corner (body less exposed)
+- try to peek as far away from a corner as possible (see [Perspective](#perspective))
 - don't expose yourself for too long: peek, get the kill (or take the shot for sniper rifles) and hide
 - can peek for longer or even switch targets if AI animations allow it (ex: AI stumbling when shot) and you know they're unlikely to hit you
-- when not fighting from cover, make sure there is one nearby in case you get badly wounded
+- when not fighting from cover, make sure there's one nearby in case you get badly wounded

 ### Perspective
 - definition: how characters are perceived in the game world